See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Experiments

 \subsubsection{Evaluation Metrics}

-In addition to the metrics for the state-control benchmark (details are presented in Section~\ref{subsec:constructionOfStateControlBenchmark}), we adopt following four standard metrics for agentic benchmarks, and adopt final task success rate for real-world toggle control tasks in the dynamic environment.
-For dynamic evaluation, we follow the task success rate metric from AndroidWorld~\cite{rawles2025androidworld}.
-Specifically, the task success rate ranges from $[0,1]$ and reflects the success ratio of a real-world task.
-Notably, as a real-world task can include several subtasks, if half of the subtasks succeed while the other half fail, the task success rate is considered as 0.5.
+In addition to the metrics for the state-control benchmark (Section~\ref{subsec:constructionOfStateControlBenchmark}), we adopt following four standard metrics for agentic benchmarks, and adopt final task success rate for dynamic evaluation.
+Following AndroidWorld~\cite{rawles2025androidworld}, the final task success rate ranges from $[0,1]$ and reflects the success ratio of each real-world task.
+Notably, as a real-world task can include several subtasks, if half of the subtasks succeed, the task success rate is considered as 0.5.
 More information is provided in Appendix~\ref{subappendix:detailsOfDynamicEvaluationBenchmark}.